lakshgupta/lakshgupta.github.io/_posts/2015-06-12-NeuralNetwork.markdown

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>After calculating the accuracy on the train dataset, let's check the accuracy on the test dataset to be sure that we did not overfit the data.</p>
+<p>After calculating the accuracy on the train dataset, let's check the accuracy on the test dataset to be sure that we did not overfit the data.
+If there is too much difference then we might have to tune some parameters.</p>

 </div>
 </div>